papiodesu/leptos_book/src/appendix_reactive_graph.md

 ## Memos vs. Signals

-Note that signals always notify their children; i.e., a signal is always marked "Dirty」 when it updates, even if its new value is the same as the old value.
-Otherwise, we’d have to require 「PartialEq」 on signals, and this is actually quite an expensive check on some types.
-(For example, add an unnecessary equality check to something like 「some_vec_signal.update(|n| n.pop())" when it’s clear that it has in fact changed.)
+Note that signals always notify their children; i.e., a signal is always marked "Dirty" when it updates, even if its new value is the same as the old value.
+Otherwise, we’d have to require "PartialEq" on signals, and this is actually quite an expensive check on some types.
+(For example, add an unnecessary equality check to something like "some_vec_signal.update(|n| n.pop())" when it’s clear that it has in fact changed.)

 Memos, on the other hand, check whether they change before notifying their children.
 They only run their calculation once, no matter how many times you ".get()" the result, but they run whenever their signal sources change.
 This means that if the memo’s computation is _very_ expensive, you may actually want to memoize its inputs as well, so that the memo only re-calculates when it is sure its inputs have changed.